Storytelling with depth, warmth, and authenticity

 About Me

-I’m Richard Silberg—voice actor, storyteller, and educator.
-With decades of experience performing on stage and screen, guiding learners in classrooms around the world, and narrating stories across genres, I bring a deep passion for language, narrative, and communication to every project.
+I’m Richard Silberg—a voice actor, storyteller, and educator whose work has long been shaped by the power of narrative.
+With decades of experience performing on stage and screen, guiding learners in classrooms around the world, and narrating across genres, I bring a passion for language, narrative, and communication to every project.

-My voice carries a smoky warmth and quiet confidence—a storyteller’s cadence shaped by years of performance and teaching.
-I aim to make every script sound natural and alive, whether narrating a documentary, voicing an interactive learning module, or creating distinct personalities in an audiobook.
-Whatever the project, I focus on clarity, connection, and the emotional truth behind each word.
+My voice carries a smoky warmth and quiet confidence informed by a storyteller’s cadence shaped by years of performance and teaching.
+I aim to make every script feel natural and alive, whether lending my voice to a brand, narrating a documentary, voicing an interactive learning module, or creating distinct personalities in an audiobook.
+Whatever the project, I focus on clarity, connection, and emotional truth.

-I trained at Voice One Studios in San Francisco, where I refined my skills in audiobook, character, eLearning, narrative, and commercial voice-over technique.
+I trained as an actor at the American Conservatory Theater and Berkeley Repertory Theatre and later refined my voice-over skills at Voice One Studios in San Francisco, focusing on audiobook, character, eLearning, narrative, and commercial technique.
 My acting and storytelling work spans stage, film, and live performance.
-I appear as both storyteller and voice actor in the Academy Award–nominated documentary When We Were Bullies, a film that explores memory, empathy, and the stories that shape who we become.
-Another defining moment came during a Fulbright-affiliated study in Turkey, when I performed The Golden Apple—a retelling of the myth that sparked the Trojan War—to a group of Turkish educators and students at the gates of ancient Troy.
-Both experiences reaffirmed my belief in the power of story to connect people across cultures and generations.
+I appear as both storyteller and voice actor in the Academy Award–nominated documentary When We Were Bullies, a film that explores memory, empathy, and the experiences that shape who we become.
+Another defining moment came during a Fulbright-affiliated study in Turkey, when I performed The Golden Apple—a retelling of the myth that sparked the Trojan War—to educators and students at the gates of ancient Troy.
+Both experiences reaffirmed my belief in the power of narrative to connect people across language, cultures and generations.

-Before devoting myself to voice-over full time, I spent almost four decades as a public-school educator in Berkeley, California, where I used drama and performance to bring language to life in the classroom.
-Later, I served internationally as an English Language Specialist with the U.S. Department of State’s English Language Programs, helping teachers around the world integrate storytelling and creative expression into English instruction.
+Before devoting myself to voice-over full time, I spent nearly four decades as an educator in Berkeley, California, using drama and performance to bring language to life in the classroom (my companion site, richardsilberg.com features that work).
+I was a Fulbright recipient in Greece and Turkey and a Fellow at the National World War I Museum, and have written and spoken about how history and narrative intertwine.
+I served internationally as an English Language Specialist with the U.S. Department of State’s English Language Programs, helping teachers around the world integrate storytelling and creative expression into English instruction.
 I also collaborated on eLearning and audio-based English language projects for the U.S. Department of State, producing clear, engaging instructional narration heard by learners worldwide.
-This work has brought me to Albania, Cambodia, China, Mongolia, Timor-Leste, and Uzbekistan.
-I continue to share this approach through my companion site, richardsilberg.com, dedicated to English through Drama and Storytelling.
+This work has taken me to Albania, Cambodia, China, Mongolia, Timor-Leste, and Uzbekistan.

 Studio Specs

-File Delivery: Custom formats per client specifications; broadcast-quality WAV (48 kHz / 24-bit) standard
+• File Delivery: Custom formats per client specifications

 Richard’s Performance Resume